Showing posts with label The Folio Society. Show all posts

 It's when we get to the biographies, though, that the situation becomes really complicated.

 It appears that late in life Hardy conceived a particular horror of having lies and distortions about him available in print.
-In particular, he'd read an unathorised attempt at a 'life and works' by an American author, and had been appalled by it.
+In particular, he'd read an unauthorised attempt at a 'life and works' by an American author, and had been appalled by it.
 He therefore came up with a plan to mitigate such intrusions on his privacy.

 He gathered his old letters and journals together, sorted them more or less chronologically, and asked his wife Florence to use these materials to write a sample chapter or two of an "authorised" life and letters.
 She was, after all, a fairly accomplished writer of occasional journalism, and would have the advantage of having her subject ready to hand.